suffolklibraries/sljekyll/coronavirus/index.md

 ## Closures

+The following libraries are closed due to staff shortages:

+- Southwold Library

-At this moment libraries are open, but there is a possibility some or all will close.
+At this moment the other libraries are open, but there is a possibility some or all will close.

 If you would like to borrow books please do this as soon as possible.